 - a.
-The University Police Department will be responsible for activating the WTAMU emergency operations plan and the initial response: - Evacuation Requires all faculty, staff, and students to leave the building.
+The University Police Department and/or the Emergency Management Coordinator will be responsible for activating the WTAMU emergency operations plan and the initial response: - Evacuation Requires all faculty, staff, and students to leave the building.
 Evacuation can be highly effective if it can be completed before the arrival of the hazard. - 2) Reverse Evacuation Requires all faculty, staff, and students to go to safe places in the building from outside the building. - 3) Lock down All exterior doors and classroom doors with interior door locks are locked and everyone stays in their classrooms. - 4) Shelter-in-place Faculty, staff, and students are held in the building, windows and doors are sealed and all ventilation systems are shut off.
 Limited movement is allowed.
-Shelter-in-place is most effective during emergencies involving
+Shelter-in-place is most effective during emergencies involving hazardous materials that produce toxic vapors outside of the facility.
+Taking shelter inside a sealed building is highly effective in keeping everyone safe.